enkidevs/curriculum/javascript/core/objects/object-part-1.md

 These properties are generally accessed via dot notation.

-We can access our person objects name with the dot syntax:
+We can access our `person` object's name with the dot syntax:

 ```js
 console.log(per.firstName); // "john"